 If you have Medicaid or Medical Assistance, it pays for your PRP and/or MHVP services.
 ACIDD Maryland does not accept other Insurances including Medicare at this time for PRP services.
 Please contact our office 443-319-5010 or 301-377-0750 for details on private pay for those who like to pay for these services out of pocket.

-Yes, ACIDD Maryland will provide transportation to our on site PRP program either at our Laurel site or at the Columbia site, if you choose to enroll in our on site PRP.
+Yes, ACIDD Maryland will provide transportation to our on site PRP program at our Laurel site, if you choose to enroll in our on site PRP.
 You do not have to choose the on site PRP, however.
 If you prefer off-site PRP services either at your place of residence or another location of your choice, our PRP Counselors will come to your home or the place of your choice to provide the service.
-When you sign up for our off-site program, you visit our on site facility at least once a month to discuss your rehabilitation plan and for group social activities and you will be provided with transportation.
+When you sign up for our off-site program, you visit our on site facility at Laurel or in Columbia at least once a month to discuss your rehabilitation plan and for group social activities and you will be provided with transportation.

 You can visit our Programs and Services section of this website to know more about specific services for each program.